 A student's assigned housing in the traditional residence hall setting will be required to participate in a meal plan offered by the University.
 In order to provide boarding service for all students at the lowest possible cost, certain rules of conduct must be followed and will be strictly enforced.
-Those who wish to live at Delaware State University must have their bills paid in full by July 10 for the fall semester and December 10 for the spring semester or must have made satisfactory financial arrangements with the Office of Student Accounts (by enrolling in the Tuition Pay Plan).
+Those who wish to live at Delaware State University must have their bills paid by the published due dates or must have made satisfactory financial arrangements with the Office of Student Accounts (by enrolling in the Tuition Pay Plan).

 Students who do not submit payments by the due date must obtain financial clearance by reporting to the Office of Student Accounts for their room key.
 Identification cards are validated for room and board after all financial obligations have been satisfied.
 Students must show their validated identification card to be admitted to the dining hall for all meals.
-Should any student be found guilty of breaking any rules in the Student Handbook, their privilege to room and board on campus will be terminated by the action of the vice president for Student Affairs and charges paid in advance will be refunded in accordance with University policy for withdrawals.
+Should any student be found guilty of breaking any rules in the Student Handbook, their privilege to room and board on campus will be terminated by the action of the Vice President for Student Affairs and charges paid in advance will be refunded in accordance with University policy for withdrawals.
 No credit is given for meals which a student fails to take while in a boarding status.

-No adjustments in the charge for room and board will be made for late registration of ten (10) days or less, or for absences of less than fourteen (14) days.
+No adjustments in the charge for room and board will be made for late registration of 10 days or less, or for absences of less than 14 days.
 Students must be enrolled at least full-time (12 or more credit hours) per semester in order to live in the residence halls.
 Dropped courses or failure to attend class (no show), which reduces credit hours to less than full-time, may result in cancellation of the housing contract.
 The Office of Finance will notify all students who are classified as part-time in the residence halls.
 Students will be required to make necessary schedule adjustments and accounts will be adjusted to reflect full-time charges.

 Commuter Meal Plans: Commuter meal plans are available for non-resident students who wish to eat meals in the dining hall or canteen.
 Commuter students may request a meal plan through the commuter meal plan website via my.desu.edu.
-Commuter meal plans are available at current costs.
 Please refer to the Tuition and Fees sheet for an updated commuter fee schedule.
 Fees are subject to change.